Labuan

-Labuan (/ləˈbuːən/), officially the Federal Territory of Labuan (Wilayah Persekutuan Labuan), is a Federal Territory of Malaysia.
-Its territory includes Labuan Island and six smaller islands, off the coast of the state of Sabah in East Malaysia.
-Labuan's capital is Victoria and is best known as an offshore financial centre offering international financial and business services via Labuan IBFC since 1990 as well as being an offshore support hub for deepwater oil and gas activities in the region.
-It is also a tourist destination for people travelling through Sabah, nearby Bruneians and scuba divers.
-The name Labuan derives from the Malay word labuhan which means harbour.
+Labuan (/ləˈbuːən/), officially the Federal Territory of Labuan (Wilayah Persekutuan Labuan), is an island federal territory of Malaysia.
+It includes Labuan Island and six smaller islands off the coast of the state of Sabah in East Malaysia.
+Labuan's capital is Victoria, which is best known as an offshore financial centre offering international financial and business services via Labuan IBFC since 1990, as well as being an offshore support hub for deepwater oil and gas activities in the region.
+It is also a tourist destination for people travelling through Sabah, nearby Bruneians, and scuba divers.
+The name Labuan derives from the Malay word labuhan, which means "harbour".